The Day the Sky Answered — Modern Paraphrase | fresh.bible

 "That's a fair test."

-The silence is the most telling part. asked a direct question — who are you going to follow? — and an entire nation just stood there.
+Notice the silence.
+Elijah asked a direct question — who are you going to follow? — and an entire nation just stood there.
 They didn't want to pick.
 They wanted to keep one foot in both worlds.
 It's the ancient version of keeping your options open.
-And was saying: that's not an option anymore.
+And Elijah was saying: that's not an option anymore.
 Pick one.

 Nothing.
 No voice.
 No response.
 They danced around the they had built.
 Still nothing.